MarkNenadov/mac-dotfiles/README.md

 ## Introduction

-My mac dotfiles, with an environment bootstrap.
+My mac dotfiles for ZSH, with a Brew environment bootstrap.

 Install via